diptivankar/IMP_Project_Python/README.md

 - Tic-Tac-Toe is a two-player game where players take turns marking a 3x3 grid with "X" or "O".
 - The goal is to get three of their marks in a row, column, or diagonal before their opponent.
 - It's a simple yet strategic game often used as a beginner's programming project due to
-- its ease of implementation and focus on basic algorithms and decision-making.
+- Its ease of implementation and focus on basic algorithms and decision-making.

 **###The problem domain:**
 - The problem domain of Tic-Tac-Toe involves simulating the game by managing a 3x3 grid,